sciamlab/blog/_posts/2015-09-10-Sciamlab-international.md

 To increase our visibility and to make easier for more people to access [SciamLab](http://www.sciamlab.com/) and [OpenDataHub](http://www.sciamlab.com/opendatahub/) site we decided to make a big step ahead for the SciamLab portal!

 Our website was born in English, the language we work daily and the most international one.
-SciamLab announce today the new internationalized version of the site with two new languages available: **Italian and Spanish**!!
+SciamLab announce today the new internationalized version of the site with two new languages available: **Italian and Spanish!!**

 This not only means that we have a website in three different languages, it also means that you can communicate with us **in any of these languages**.